WhaleOps/air2phin/docs/howto/custom-rules.rst

 Use Custom Rule
 ---------------

-Save the yaml config file to any directory you want, and declare the path when you run the ``airphin`` command:
+Save the YAML config file to any directory you want, and declare the path when you run the ``airphin`` command:

 .. code-block:: bash